 When you first start out working in digital marketing, you’ll find that eventually there’s a need to specialise.
-The amount you can learn and do is so broad that it’s very difficult to be an expert in every element.
-Whilst at first you’re going to want to keep your knowledge broad and learn about all the different sides to it, as you gain more and more experience it’s likely you’ll begin to prefer one side of things more than others.
+The amount you can learn and do is so broad that it’s very difficult to be an expert across all channels.
+Having a broad knowledge will lay the foundations for your career, but as you gain more and more experience it’s likely you’ll hone in on a more specific skill set.
 So how do you make that choice?

 Before stepping foot in a new company, you’ll have a particular job role already highlighted in the job description.
 Your boss will have an overall expectation of your skills, interests, personality and ambition.
 But like sitting down in front of a brand-new restaurant dish; you don’t know the full story until you try it.
 Digital marketing is all about having an open mind; only through trial and error will you truly understand your path.